Siege of Wardour Castle: Background

 The Arundell family were prominent Catholics; Thomas Arundell, 1st Baron Arundell of Wardour, was in and out of royal favour, was arrested in 1580 for what was described by his biographer Andrew J. Hopper as "his catholic zeal", and later for accepting the title of Count of the Holy Roman Empire in 1595.
 He was also suspected of involvement in the Gunpowder Plot, an attempt by dissident Catholics to assassinate King James.
 His son, Thomas Arundell (later the second Baron Arundell of Wardour, from 1639), married Lady Blanche Somerset, herself daughter of Edward Somerset, 4th Earl of Worcester, who was described by the historian Stephen Manganiello as a "stiff papist".
 Arundell's support of King Charles led to an arrest warrant being issued for him by Parliament in November 1641, and at the outbreak of the First English Civil War, he raised a cavalry regiment in support of the Royalist cause, and left Wardour Castle to fight for the King.

 Wardour Castle

-Wardour Castle is located in southwest Wiltshire between the villages of Donhead St Andrew and Tisbury, around 15 miles west of Salisbury.
+Wardour Castle is in southwest Wiltshire between the villages of Donhead St Andrew and Tisbury, around 15 miles west of Salisbury.
 It was built in the late 14th century, by the 5th Baron Lovel, and bought by the Arundell family in the 1540s.
 The castle was subsequently confiscated by the Crown, and then bought back in 1570 by Sir Matthew Arundell, who oversaw its conversion to more of a stately home, work that made it less defensible.
 Despite these modifications, the castle remained a significant fortification, and was described by the 17th century antiquarian John Aubrey as being "very strongly built of freestone".
 The castle's defences were strengthened during the early stages of the Civil War.